2008 United States House of Representatives elections in Kentucky: District 1

+Predictions

 District 2

 This district is in Western-central Kentucky.
 Republican state senator Brett Guthrie won against Democratic state senator David Boswell.
-CQ Politics forecasted the race as 'Leans Republican'.

 In a surprise decision on the filing deadline, Republican incumbent Ron Lewis, who had held the seat since 1994, announced he would not run for re-election in 2008.
 It was believed that he intended to be succeeded by his chief of staff, Daniel London.
 However, State Senator Brett Guthrie learned of Lewis' retirement just before the deadline, and filed himself.
-After Guthrie won some key endorsements, London withdrew from the race. leaving Guthrie unopposed for the Republican nomination.
-State Senator David Boswell defeated Daviess County judge executive Reid Hare to win the Democratic nomination.
+After Guthrie won some key endorsements, London withdrew from the race, leaving Guthrie unopposed for the Republican nomination.
+Meanwhile, for the Democratic nomination, State Senator David Boswell got 60,978 votes, defeating Daviess County judge executive Reid Haire, who got 43,073 votes.

 Guthrie won the election with 53% of the vote.